Need help with the MIT supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - How did you mature as an individual?

-Remember to focus on the positive.
-You experienced a challenge or hardship, but you took specific steps to address it, and you learned and grew as a result.
+Remember to focus on the positive, rather than whining about life.
+Whatever you talk about, the structure should be the same: you experienced a challenge or hardship, took specific steps to address it, and learned and grew as a result.

 Conclusion: How to Write the MIT Supplemental Essays

-To gain admittance to MIT, you’ll first have to answer five short-answer essay questions.
+To gain admittance to MIT, you’ll have to answer five short-answer essay questions.
+As you prepare to hit the submit button, here are a few items to double-check:

-Use the inspiration and follow the tips provided here, and your essays just might push your MIT application into the “Yes” pile.
+If you follow the tips provided here, your essays just might push your MIT application into the “Yes” pile.
+Good luck!